NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/aeon-stone-black-disc.md

 type1:
 frequency1:
 trigger1:
 mechanics1: "This aeon stone slowly infuses void energy into your body.
-The stone deals 1 persistent void damage to you (10 void damage per minute) so long as it's invested, and you can't recover from persistent void damage while you have the stone invested.
+The stone deals 1 persistent void damage to you (10 void damage per minute) so long as it's invested, and you can't recover from persistent void damage while you have the stone invested."
 powerTitle2: "Resonant Power"
 actionEconomy2:
 type2: